-- T2TMR is cleared - The CCPx pin is set (Exception: If the PWM duty cycle = 0%, the pin will not be set) - The PWM duty cycle is transferred from the CCPRx register into a 10-bit buffer
+- · T2TMR is cleared - The CCPx pin is set.
+(Exception: If the PWM duty cycle = 0%, the pin will not be set.) - The PWM duty cycle is transferred from the CCPRx register into a 10-bit buffer.

-Important: The Timer postscaler (see the "Timer2 Interrupt" section) is not used in the determination of the PWM frequency.
+Important: The Timer postscaler (see "Timer2 Interrupt") is not used in the determination of the PWM frequency.

-20.4.
-Timer2 Interrupt
+20.4 Timer2 Interrupt